GridTools/concepts/GTScript-Parallel-model.md

 ```
 </details>

-#### used trafos:
+Compared to the first approach, this reads `some_field` in the first parfor, but only reads `some_field` at 1 offset in the second `parfor`, while the first approach had read it only in the second parfor, but at two offsets.
+Depending on hardware and further transformations, these approaches may or may not result in different performance.

+### Used Trafos:

+A start at summarizing the transformations that did most of the work above:

 1) Inline temporary

     Matches:
     * A write statement to a temporary value. it can be split into multiple writes by(inner) conditions, where the write occurs in all branches.
     * the write can further be inside an (outer) condition
     * A read statement after such a write statement, without an intermediate write to any gridpoint,
     * if there is an outer condition around the write, the read must be protected under the same condition, meaning the same statement and the involved values haven't changed in between.
     * The target of the read statement does not appear with an offset in the value of the write statement. (otherwise race condition)

     Actions:

     1. replace all reads of the temporary by the value found in the write statement, possibly inserting  conditionals. if the read is at a different offset than the write, also shift the condition by the same offset.
     3. if all reads have been removed, or the entire field is guaranteed to be overwritten before the next read, remove write as well

 2) remove writes that are shadowed by a condition